smerth/macos-setup/README.md

-USERNAME
+Will be prompted for:

-smerth
+USERNAME: smerth

-TOKEN
+PASSWORD: TOKEN

-PUBLIC-EMAIL-ADDRESS
-stephen.merth@gmail.com
+PUBLIC-EMAIL-ADDRESS: stephen.merth@gmail.com